tusharbhutt/Endless-Nodes/README.md

 This is why I tried my hand at Python in the first place!
 There are many good image saver nodes out there, so why one more?
 Well:

-+ The default saver does not save to UNC in Windows, even if you try to put it in the extra paths YAML file
++ The default saver at the time did not save to UNC in Windows, even if you tried to put it in the extra paths YAML file
 + Some savers will allow you to save to UNC but have restricted built-in folder formats
 + You can cobble some savers to save an image together with a text file, but the timestamp on the text file tends to be 2-3 seconds off from the image
 + No saver I know of lets you save the JSON file to a **completely different folder**

-So… this node will allow you to save your image file wherever you want, with full support for standard [Python date and time conventions](https://strftime.org/) and you can save the JSON file somewhere else.
+So: this node will allow you to save your image file wherever you want, with full support for standard [Python date and time conventions](https://strftime.org/) and you can save the JSON file somewhere else.
 The feature list includes:

-+ Allows multiprompts to be saved as part fo the file name via the prompt_list input
++ Allows multiprompts to be saved as part of the file name via the `prompt_list` input
 + Add timestamps in varying formats
-+ image format for PNG, JPG, WEBP
++ Saves images in three formats (PNG, JPG, WEBP)
-+ Custom delimiter
++ Custom delimiter to replace spaces
-+ Add set number of words from the  positive prompt to the file name
++ Add a set number of words from the positive prompt to the file name
-+ Embed JSON metadata
++ Choose to embed workflow in the PNG (you should **really** do this)
 + Save separate JSON file
 + Filename number padding at start or end (placed *after* timestamp if timestamp is enabled)
-+ Filename prefix
++ Filename prefix of your choice
- + OS independent, UNC enabled custom JSON and Output folders, which can be separate from one another
++ OS independent, UNC enabled custom JSON and image output folders, which can be separate from one another
 + Negative prompt list (**meh**, not sure if it really works yet)
++ A `saved_paths` output to display the complete path for each file after each run

 Does it work...?
 You betcha!